Yankees vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- The Yankees are winless against the spread in their last three chances.
+- The Yankees are winless against the spread in their last four chances.
+New York's past three contests have finished below the set point total, and the average total during that stretch was 8.8.

 Yankees Betting Records & Stats

-- The Yankees are 24-14 in games they were listed as the moneyline favorite (winning 63.2% of those games).
+- The Yankees have gone 25-14 in games they were favored on the moneyline (winning 64.1% of those games).

-- When it has played as moneyline favorites with odds of -145 or shorter, New York has an 18-4 record (winning 81.8% of its games).
+- New York has a 17-3 record (winning 85% of its games) when playing as moneyline favorites of -150 or shorter.

-- The Yankees have a 59.2% chance to win this matchup based on the moneyline's implied probability.
+- Based on this game's moneyline, the Yankees' implied win probability is 60%.

-- New York has had an over/under set by bookmakers 53 times, and have combined with opponents to go over the total in 24 of those games (24-28-1).
+- New York has combined with opponents to go over the total 24 times this season for a 24-29-1 record against the over/under.

-- The Yankees have yet to cover the spread in three games with a set run line (0-3-0).
+- The Yankees have yet to cover a run line this season, going 0-4-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.